Our Care Model | School of Imagination · Integrated Early Childhood Development

 2

-For children receiving multiple services, clinicians meet to review progress, align goals, and ensure the treatment plan across disciplines is coherent.
-One child, one plan — not three separate plans that happen to share a patient.
+For children receiving multiple services, clinicians coordinate to align goals and keep the treatment plan coherent across disciplines.
+The aim is one child, one plan — not separate plans that happen to share a patient.

 3

-At intake, we assess the full picture — not just the presenting concern.
-If a child comes in for speech and we identify sensory or behavioral needs, the right disciplines are brought in from the start.
-Families don't have to discover and navigate each piece separately.
+At intake, we look at the full picture — not just the presenting concern.
+If a child comes in for speech and we identify sensory or behavioral needs, the right disciplines are brought in early, so families don't have to discover and navigate each piece separately.

 4

 With family consent, we communicate directly with pediatricians, school psychologists, and RCEB case managers.
-Evaluation summaries and care plans are shared to support IEPs, medical records, and Regional Center service plans.
+Evaluation summaries and care plans can be shared to support IEPs, medical records, and Regional Center service plans.

-"When a child is struggling, families shouldn't have to manage four separate providers who never talk to each other.
-That's the problem this model solves."
+"When a child is struggling, families shouldn't have to coordinate four separate providers on their own.
+Pulling that coordination inside one team is the problem this model is built to solve."

 Clinical services